mhearne-usgs/diversity/README.md

 around the room today, I realize that we *have* to talk about diversity.
 This conference is far more diverse than it used to be - my first Scipy was in 2007, and I can tell you that there very few women and people of color at that meeting.
-And even today, if you turn to your left or right, and look at the person next to you, the odds are still very high that that person looks something like me.
+But even today, if you turn to your left or right, and look at the person next to you, the odds are still very high that that person looks something like me.